tensorflow/community/rfcs/20180918-functions-not-sessions-20.md

-### API for `defun`
+### API for `function`

-We've introduced a single new symbol: `defun` that consumes a Python function and returns a callable Python object.
+We've introduced a single new symbol: `function` that consumes a Python function and returns a callable Python object.
 The precise API of the object is being iterated on in go/tf-2.0-function-api, but at a high level it will have methods to: